GiovanniStephens/text-EDA/README.md

 - [x] Word Density - Average length of the words used in the headline
 - [x] Punctuation Count
 - [x] Upper-Case to Lower-Case Words ratio - ratio of upper case words used and lower case words used in the text
+- [x] Cluster labels to analyse things according to an unsupervised clustering of documents.